friuns2/travelmaps/README.md

 - View attractions on an interactive map
 - Calculate and display directions for your itinerary
 - Responsive design for both desktop and mobile devices

+## Component-Based Architecture

+The application is structured around Vue components, making it modular and easy to maintain.
+This architecture allows for the separation of concerns, where each component is responsible for a specific part of the application's functionality.
+Here are the main components:

+- **AttractionList.vue**: Manages the list of attractions, including sorting and filtering options.
+- **MapView.vue**: Handles the display of the interactive map and the visualization of attractions and itineraries.
+- **AttractionDetails.vue**: Presents detailed information about a selected attraction.

+This structure not only improves code readability and maintainability but also makes it easier for developers to extend or modify components for future features.

 ## Getting Started